yasgreen93/CV/README.md

 ## Hobbies and interests
 One of my biggest passions is music.
 I have had lessons in the piano and trumpet and have taught myself the guitar.
 I also enjoy making my own instrumental music.

+A second interest is in sport, in particular hockey and tennis.
+I have played hockey for the 1st team at university and at the schools I attended.

+I also completed my gold Duke of Edinburgh in **YEAR** which involved *******

 ## Experience

 **Terra Firma** (start_date to end_date)
 Organising a music library of over 4000 records .... ********

 **Conifer Kennels** (start_date to end_date)
 Cleaning out the kennels and feeding and walking the dogs.